kalabamba/todo-app/README.md

 # To-Do App
-Todo app using browser local storage.
+To-do app using browser local storage.

 With this app, users can easily create, edit and delete to-dos.
 Creating a new to-do is simple - just enter the task into the text box and press save.
 Editing an existing to-do is as easy as selecting it from your list of tasks and making any necessary changes before saving them.
 Deleting a to-do requires only one click on the delete button for that specific item in order for it be removed from your list of tasks permanently.